-- The labour agreement is entered into for a specified or unspecified period. - In derogation of Article 7: 652, paragraph 4 of the Dutch Civil Code a probation period of a maximum of two months can be agreed upon in the event of an employment contract for a term of more than six months. - During the probationary period, both employer and employee can terminate the employment immediately.
+- 1. The labour agreement is entered into for a specified or unspecified period. - 2.
+In principle, for structural work a labour agreement is entered into for an indefinite period after the end of an initial fixed-term labour agreement. - 3.
+In derogation of Article 7: 652, paragraph 4 of the Dutch Civil Code a probation period of a maximum of two months can be agreed upon in the event of alabour agreement for a term of more than six months.
+During the probationary period, both employer and employee can terminate the employment immediately.